Delhi: Eight-year-old girl allegedly raped by two minors, admitted to ICU

 The Delhi Police said that the eight-year-old was playing outside her house in the Shastri Park area on Monday when the 12-year-old boy called her to his home.
 He and his friend allegedly raped her there.

-According to the Delhi Commission for Women, when she returned home, she complained of a severe stomach ache and had suffered serious injuries to her private parts.
+According to the Delhi Commission for Women, when she returned home, she complained of a severe stomach ache and had suffered serious injuries to her genitalia.

 The girl’s mother told The Hindu that initially, she did not understand what her daughter was saying.
 “When I saw her clothes, I realised she had been raped,” she said.
 “Later I understood that the boy had threatened to set her ablaze.”